testingisdocumenting/blog/blog-content/articles/ultimate-end-to-end-test.md

 # Reporting

-As I mentioned at the beginning, webtau captures a lot of information.
+As I mentioned at the beginning, WebTau captures a lot of information.
 Information is printed to the console, but also stored in a rich HTML report.

 Generated report is a self-contained HTML file that can be emailed, slacked or copied to a network drive.
 You don't need